Each AHEC is staffed by an interdisciplinary faculty, including one or more nursing educators.

 In addition to providing regionally-focused services, AHEC nurse faculty work cooperatively through the NC AHEC Nurse Council (photo below) to accomplish statewide initiatives and goals.
 The Council serves as an important forum to share ideas and approaches to specific problems as well as respond to statewide challenges and issues.

 Plans and projects are adopted by consensus, through the work of an executive committee, planning committees and task forces.
 The NC AHEC Nurse Council and the NC Council of Nursing Deans meet annually to collaborate on nursing education issues and challenges, and continue to strengthen their partnership.
-NC AHEC also collaborates with the NC Center for Nursing, the NC Nurses Association, the NC Board of Nursing, and a wide variety of nursing groups.
+NC AHEC also collaborates with the NC Future of Nursing, the NC Nurses Association, the NC Board of Nursing, and a wide variety of nursing groups.

 Resource Story Map